 You are ready to start on a new journey.
-But before you begin training with Freeletics Running, it is helpful to have a good understanding of the basics, especially if you are not a very experienced runner.
-Because to look like an Athlete, you have to train like one.
-Here is a look at some of the fundamental parts of Freeletics Running to help you on your journey.
+But before you begin your Freeletics Running Training Journey, it's helpful to have a good understanding of the basics, especially if you are not a very experienced runner.

 Distances and workouts